- Career Highlights

 - Pianist for the Four Seasons Hotel, Boston (1985–2004) and the Taj Hotel, Boston

-- Performances in New York and Boston with the Suzanne Davis Quartet, featuring Paul Grenadier on trumpet
+- Performances in New York and Boston with the Suzanne Davis Quartet, featuring Phil Grenadier on trumpet

 - Performances in Paris, France and the Mortefontaine Jazz Festival

 - Recordings include Hymn to Freedom, The Suzanne Davis Quartet: First Set, and A High Tolerance for the Truth

 - Film scores include The Asian Task Force Video; Origami Alive, an award-winning animated short film by Joe Davis; and In Between, an independent film by Deborah Twiss

 - Performances with Joe Hunt, Ted Kotick, John Neves, Herb Pomeroy, Greg Hopkins, George Garzone, Phil Granadier, Grover Washington, Jr., and the Ron Levy Blues Band

 - Recordings with Radon Projects, a New York–based independent rock band